Legend of the Galactic Heroes: Stage productions

 In 2012, the series was adapted as a musical by the all-female performance troupe Takarazuka Revue.

 In February 2014, the most recent stage production of Legend of the Galactic Heroes opened, and it ended with an announcement of a new anime adaptation.
 Tanaka's secretary, Hirofumi Adachi, confirmed the news and relayed the producer's comments that the new anime is not a remake of the earlier anime, but another anime adaptation of the original novels with a new staff.

 Analysis

-Tanaka intentionally wanted to create a setting in which instead of good vs. evil, black vs white dichtomy there are two imperfect gray political entities in conflict with one another.
-He likened the former style to American works (ex.
-Hollywood movies), and the latter, to Asian (ex.
-Romance of the Three Kingdoms).
+Tanaka intentionally wanted to create a setting in which instead of a good vs. evil, black vs. white dichotomy there are two imperfect gray political entities in conflict with one another.
+He likened the former style to American works (e.g. Hollywood movies), and the latter, to Asian (e.g. Romance of the Three Kingdoms).

+The entry in The Encyclopedia of Science Fiction notes that the series is a compendium of classic science fiction tropes: a sprawling Galactic Empire; massive Spaceships; a Death Star analogue in the form of the Iserlohn Fortress; manipulative Secret Masters; and grand conspiracies.
+Yet it subverts expectations: there are no aliens, and the drama is entirely human, focused on philosophy and politics.
+Warfare is depicted as ruinously costly: victories often come at a devastating price, and the horror of war is unflinchingly shown.
+Quiet debates on governance or courtroom trials can be as gripping as fleet battles.